 Achievement Award for Mentoring Residents

-For assistant, associate or full professors with three or more years at KU SOM.
+This award honors assistant, associate or full professors with three or more years at KU SOM.

-The SOM Executive Dean's Achievement Award for Mentoring Residents is earned by assistant, associate and full professor members of the faculty and is based upon the number of residents mentored and the outcomes or examples of their efforts as identified by those submitting letters.
+The SOM Executive Dean's Achievement Award for Mentoring Residents is earned by assistant, associate and full professor members of the KU School of Medicine faculty and is based upon the number of residents mentored and the outcomes or examples of their efforts as identified by those submitting letters.
 The award is designed to allow residents and resident alumni a way to honor those faculty Mentors who embody both the letter and spirit of mentoring during their residency programs.
 This prestigious award acknowledges the time, sacrifice, and commitments of faculty members to ensure our residents achieve their full academic or private practice potential by developing skills and attaining advancement in the clinical, research and teaching areas required for success in their chosen career path.